 Sometimes it happens that what was supposed to be a summer vacation turns into an autumn vacation, and what was supposed to be Southern Italy turns into- Central Italy, or Umbria to be more precise.
 Almost two years ago now, we had a hectic summer and our plan to spend a week in Sicily in the height of summer didn't quite work out (it did, however, work out last summer and you can read all about it here and here).
 Since our trip was postponed to October, I already switched to autumn mood- longing for hearty meals, countryside, hills (hilltop towns of course), maybe a lake... beaches would have to wait till next summer.
 And so we ended up booking a trip to Umbria... an Italian region I fell in love with even before visiting it, thanks to Andrew Graham Dixon's and Giorgio Locatelli's series Italy Unpacked, about which I raved so many times before on this blog.
-If I had to be honest, we were following their footsteps (initially I accidentally typed "foodsteps", which is also quite true) already in Puglia, Basilicata, and Sicily, and never had one complaint.
+If I had to be honest, we were following in their footsteps (initially I accidentally typed "foodsteps", which is also quite true) already in Puglia, Basilicata, and Sicily, and never had one complaint.

 Now if you have been traveling to Tuscany or reading either one of Frances Mayes's Tuscany-themed books, you probably know that the town of Cortona is actually in Tuscany, not Umbria as my headline might be suggesting.
 But since we were spending the first two nights of our Umbrian road trip by the Lake Trasimeno, we simply had to stop in Cortona, a town so close that you can see the lake from its southern slopes.
 I have to be honest again and admit that I have read Mayes's books several times, taking notes on interesting places to visit (and there have been quite a few), at the same time daydreaming about life in the Italian countryside and all the delicious food I'd cook and eat there.
 I know her books might not be everyone's cup of tea, as that kind of lifestyle is inaccessible to many (most!), but I just love reading about Italy, and one can always dream of spending her weekends browsing antique fairs and enjoying countryside feasts, right?